-Eventually the time will come when a car has just had enough.
-It will have puffed it’s last breath and just become too expensive to repair or worthless to try and sell.
-If you are at this point, you might want to just get rid, move on and leave all the emotional history behind by choosing to scrap your car.
+Eventually, the time will come when a car has just had enough.
+It will have puffed its last breath and just become too expensive to repair or worthless to try and sell.
+If you are at this point, you might want to just get rid of, move on, and leave all the emotional history behind by choosing to scrap your car.
 But, before you do, ensure you have all the right documentation so as not to cause problems for yourself later.
 Find out exactly what documents you need to scrap your car here with Jamjar, the car buying comparison site.

 Documents needed to successfully scrap a car;

 The vehicle registration document or V5C is the vehicle logbook this is the most important document needed for scrapping your car.
 It proves the car you are about to sell for scrap belongs to you and stops any unauthorised sales.

 Find out more here: Can I scrap my car without a v5c (logbook)?